grouptabs/backend/README.md

 ### /tabs/{tab ID}/transactions[?since=YYYY-MM-DD]
-&rarr; better user paging parameters "from" and "to"
+&rarr; better use paging parameters "from" and "to"

 GET
 get all transactions in tab